D-Kalkan/Custom-Stats-Eco/readme.md

 * Tallow Potential Energy Increased from 2k to 10k
 * Move Wheat Ethanol, Corn Ethanol and Corn Starch to Milling
 * Added Extra Glass or pelt requirements to several recipes
+* Most mass produced Items now also produce a little bit of garbage

 ### Changes brought forward from previous season ###